Syndica/sig/src/gossip/readme.md

 ### Bounding Memory Growth

-The crds table is also periodically trimmed to maintian a max number of unique pubkeys so memory growth is bounded.
+The crds table is also periodically trimmed to maintain a max number of unique pubkeys and remove values with old timestamps, so memory growth is bounded.
 The max number of pubkeys is set to `8192` in the codebase and the method `attempt_trim` which is periodically called to remove pubkeys when we approach 90% capacity.

 We use the field `CrdsTable.pubkey_to_values` to track all the crds values in the table associated with a specific node pubkey.
 When triming we iterate over the oldest pubkeys and remove all their values from the table.
 In the solana-labs implementation, the gossip pubkeys with the smallest stake weight are removed first, however we dont have stake weight information yet in Sig, this is future work.

+To remove values with old timestamps, `remove_old_labels` is called periodically as well.

+*Note:* Since we are using an indexable hashmap struct, when removing values we typically use the `removeSwap` function (defined as: "The entry is removed from the underlying array by swapping it with the last element and pop-ing").
+Since we are tracking the index of values across multiple arrays, when we `removeSwap`, the last value is now at a different index then we recorded.
+So, we need to account for the 'swapping with the last element' and update our indexs on each remove.
+The full logic can be found in `CrdsTable.remove()`.

 ## Protocol Messages